Institute of Statistical Science

 Physical Network Model (JCB 2004; Genome Biol.
 2005).
 The Java plug-in of Cytoscape (written by Craig Mak at Trey Ideker's group) is also available at the supplementary website of the Genome Biology paper.

-Past and Current Collaborators
+Current and Past Collaborators

-Ker-Chau Li, Institute of Statistical Science, Academia Sinica.
+Ker-Chau Li, Academia Sinica.

 Shyh-Dar Li, Ontario Institute of Cancer Research.